Many or all companies we feature compensate us. Compensation and editorial

 Should you take out a loan on a paid-off house?

-Owning your home in full can make it easy to access cash when you need it without selling your house or paying sky-high interest rates like a credit card.
+Owning your home in full can make it easy to access cash when you need it without selling your house or paying sky-high interest rates like you would for credit cards.
+For example, it may be wise if you need a large amount of cash to make home repairs or renovations.

 If you opt to take out a loan against your home, map out a monthly budget to ensure you have the cash to cover your payments.
 You should also have enough savings to cover your closing costs—plus a few months of expenses in an emergency fund.